-Financial Markets, Institutions and Risks journal considers publication ethics a significant issue in the editorial work and reviewing processes.
-The Editorial Board, the Editorial office and the Reviewer Board adhere the publishing ethics principles and world-recognised high standards of scholarly publishing.
-In our Code of Conduct we use the recommendations provided by the Committee on Publication Ethics.
-Being a publisher, we use such guidelines as Principles of Transparency and Best Practice in Scholarly Publishing and Code of Conduct for Journal Publishers.
-Our editors use Code of Conduct and Best Practice Guidelines for Journal Editors.
+The Journal “Financial Markets, Institutions and Risks” considers publication ethics a significant issue in the editorial and publication policy.
+The Editorial Board, the Editorial Office and External Reviewers adhere topublishing ethics principles and world-recognised high standards of scholarly publishing.
+In our Code of Conduct, we use the recommendations provided by the Committee on Publication Ethics.
+As a publisher, we use guidelines such as Principles of Transparency and Best Practice in Scholarly Publishing and Code of Conduct and Best Practice Guidelines for Journal Editors.

-Print and electronic ISSNs of the FMIR journal is displayed on website (ISSN – 2520-6761 (print); ISSN – 2520-6311 (online)).
+The print and electronic ISSNs of the “Financial Markets, Institutions and Risks” journal are displayed on the website (ISSN – 2521-1250 (print); ISSN – 2521-1242 (online)).

-2. Name of journal
+2. Title of journal

-The journal Financial Markets, Institutions and Risks has a unique title.
-It cannot be confused with other journals.
-This info is clearly stated at the website of FMIR journal.
+The journal “Financial Markets, Institutions and Risks” has a unique title that cannot be confused with other journals.
+This information is clearly stated on the website of the “Financial Markets, Institutions and Risks” journal.

 3. Peer-review process

-4. Ownership and management
+4. Journal ownership and management